SAEONData/Open-Data-Platform/develop/README.md

     python -m initdata

-## ORY Hydra
+## Required services
+ODP services depend on ORY Hydra and Redis, while the CKAN-based metadata management system requires Redis and Solr.
+We will run these in Docker containers.

+To prevent a memory issue with Redis, run the following command on your local system:

+    sudo sysctl vm.overcommit_memory=1

+To make the change permanent, edit the file `/etc/sysctl.conf` and add the line:

+    vm.overcommit_memory=1

-To install or upgrade Hydra, first check the `HYDRA_IMAGE` environment variable in your local `develop/.env` config file, and update as necessary.
+Check that the `HYDRA_IMAGE` environment variable in your local `develop/.env` config file matches the required version of ORY Hydra, and update as necessary.

 Then, switch to the `develop` subdirectory and run the following commands:

     ./setup-hydra-db.sh
-    docker-compose -f hydra.yml up -d
+    docker-compose up -d

 To create or update the Hydra client configurations required for logging in to your local web applications, run:

     ./setup-hydra-clients.sh

-## Metadata services setup
-_work in progress_

-Switch to the `develop` subdirectory and run the following commands:

-    docker-compose -f metadata.yml up -d

-## Running the services
+## Running the ODP services
 Activate the ODP Python virtual environment and switch to the `develop` subdirectory to use the `.env` file located there.